 How Much CBD Should I Be Taking?

 You can consume CBD a few different ways, but here at Rosebud, our favorite way to take CBD oil is dropping it straight from the bottle!
-Dropping CBD directly into your mouth (sublingually) is the fastest and easiest way to reap the benefits of CBD.
+Dropping CBD directly into your mouth (sublingually) is the fastest and easiest way.

 If you’re overwhelmed at the thought of having to determine what your personal CBD dosage is, you’re not alone!